KatIsCoding/Capstone-1/README.md

 ## Acknowledgments

+- The Creative Commons License by Cindy Shin [template](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015) was used for this project
 - Google Icons were used in the creation of this project.
 - This is a project for Microverse Coding Bootcamp